bmeviauac01/softwarelab1/docs/FAQ.md

 ### Cannot find your repository

-Go to www.github.com, login, then you will see your repositories on the left.
+Go to www.github.com, login, and then you will see your repositories on the left.

 ### "Run failed" or "checks have failed"